Lesley Turner Bowrey: Career

 Bowrey won 13 Grand Slam titles during her career: two in singles, seven in women's doubles, and four in mixed doubles.
-She lost in the final of 14 other Grand Slam events.
+She lost in the finals of 14 other Grand Slam events.

 Bowrey twice won the singles title at the French Championships.
 In 1963, she defeated Ann Haydon-Jones in the final, and in 1965, she defeated Margaret Smith in the final.

 Bowrey was the runner-up at four Grand Slam singles tournaments.
 She lost in the final of the French Championships to Court in 1962 and to Françoise Dürr in 1967.
 She lost in the final of the Australian Championships to Court in 1964 and to Nancy Richey in 1967.

-She was runner-up at the Italian Championships in 1961, 1963 and 1964 before winning the title in 1967, against Maria Bueno, and 1968, against Margaret Court.
+She was runner-up at the Italian Championships in 1961, 1963 and 1964, and she won the title in 1967 against Maria Bueno and in 1968 against Margaret Court.

-Bowrey captained the Australian Fed Cup team between 1994 and 2000.
+Bowrey captained the Australian Fed Cup team from 1994 to 2000.